syncfusion-content/uwp-docs/uwp/Tab-Control/Close-and-Scroll-button-functionalities.md

 ---
 layout: post
-title: Close and Scroll button functionalities in UWP SfTabControl | Syncfusion®
+title: Scroll and Close Buttons in UWP SfTabControl | Syncfusion®
-description: Learn about the Close and Scroll button functionalities in the Syncfusion® UWP SfTabControl control, including tab scroll buttons and close button features.
+description: The Close and Scroll button functionalities in SfTabControl provide buttons to scroll through tab items and close individual tabs when needed.
 platform: uwp
 control: SfTabControl
 documentation: ug
 ---

-# Close and Scroll button functionalities in UWP SfTabControl
+# Scroll and Close Buttons in UWP SfTabControl

 SfTabControl provides buttons to scroll and close tab items.